 We will serve families based on need.
 We will collaborate with other community services to obtain referrals.

-We will serve fathers who are rebuilding parental relationships after reentry into the community from being incarcerated.
+We will serve families who are rebuilding parental relationships after reentry into the community from being incarcerated.
 We will provide community activities for fathers and their children to rebuild their relationships.

-We will coordinate services with existent agencies to create a support groups for fathers and their children.
+We will coordinate services with existent agencies to create a support groups for families and their children.